 * Remember, you don’t have to get it right, you just have to get it started.

 Tip: Starting a new career as a life coach can be a big step for many people because you are putting yourself out there as a coach.
-One of the biggest side benefits of practicing coaching skills is that it mentally and emotionally prepares you for this transition by building up your confidence in the techniques and the results you can achieve for people.
+One of the biggest side benefits of practising coaching skills is that it mentally and emotionally prepares you for this transition by building up your confidence in the techniques and the results you can achieve for people.

 3. Get Your Coaching Certification

+The right certification will give both you and your potential clients confidence that you can help them achieve results.
 Any coaching certification worth attaining will require you to do a certain number of practice hours first.

 Your education provider will give you full details on how to obtain this certification once you complete the course.